haytham10/minishell/README.md

 ## Introduction

-This project is all about recreating your very own (mini)shell, taking bash (Bourne Again SHell) as reference.
-This was our first group project, and I was honored to do it with [@amalsenhaji](https://github.com/amalsenhaji) :)
+This project is all about recreating your very own (mini)shell, taking bash (Bourne Again SHell) as a reference.

-#### What the Shell?
+#### What is Shell?

-As we just said, we are asked to implement our own shell, but what is a shell to begin with?
-If we think of (for example) Linux as a nut or a seashell, the kernel/seed is the core of the nut and has to be surrounded by a cover or shell.
-Likewise, the shell we are implementing works as a command interpreter communicating with the OS kernel in a secure way, and allows us to perform a number tasks from a command line, namely execute commands, create or delete files or directories, or read and write content of files, among (many) other things
+As we just said, we are asked to implement our shell, but what is a shell to begin with?
+If we think of (for example) Linux as a nut or a seashell, the kernel/seed is the nut's core and must be surrounded by a cover or shell.
+Likewise, the shell we are implementing works as a command interpreter securely communicating with the OS kernel, and allows us to perform several tasks from a command line, namely execute commands, create or delete files or directories, or read and write content of files, among (many) other things

 ## Our Implementation of Minishell

-The general idea for this shell is reading a string of commands in a prompt using [readline](https://www.man7.org/linux/man-pages/man3/readline.3.html).
-Before anything, it is highly recommended to take a deep dive into the [bash manual](https://www.gnu.org/software/bash/manual/bash.html), as it goes over every detail we had to have in mind when doing this project. ``Minishell`` involves heavy parsing of the string read by ``readline``, thus it is crucial to divide the code of the project into different parts: the ``lexer``, the ``expander``, the ``parser``, and lastly the ``executor``
+The general idea for this shell is to read a string of commands in a prompt using [readline](https://www.man7.org/linux/man-pages/man3/readline.3.html).
+Before anything, it is highly recommended to take a deep dive into the [bash manual](https://www.gnu.org/software/bash/manual/bash.html), as it goes over every detail we had to consider when doing this project. ``Minishell`` involves heavy parsing of the string read by ``readline``, thus it is crucial to divide the code of the project into different parts: the ``lexer``, the ``expander``, the ``parser``, and lastly the ``executor``

 ### Lexer and Expander

-This first part covers the part of our code in charge of expanding environment variables with ``$`` followed by characters, Here we also split the input string into small chunks or tokens to better handle pipes, redirections, and expansions.
+This first part covers the part of our code in charge of expanding environment variables with ``$`` followed by characters, Here we also split the input string into small chunks or tokens to handle pipes, redirections, and expansions better.

 After reading from the ``stdin`` we use a function which separates the string taking spaces and quotes into account.
 For example: